|

 Adam and Gillian were

-and nylon tresses.
-They were among the first to manufacture high
+They were among the first to manufacture high quality rattan “schoolmaster”

-quality rattan “schoolmaster” style canes on a regular basis in
+style canes on a regular basis in the US.
+More recently they brought

 Their